United States at the FIFA Women's World Cup: 2023 World Cup

 Following the 2019 World Cup, head coach Jill Ellis was replaced by Macedonian Vlatko Andonovski, who would be attempting to lead the U.S. to an unprecedented third consecutive World Cup title.
 The 2023 Women's World Cup saw Australia and New Zealand become the first 2 nations to co-host a Women's World Cup, and also featured an expanded field, increasing from 24 to 32 teams.
 Qualification was determined by the 2022 CONCACAF W Championship, which was held in Mexico.
 The U.S. defeated each of its group stage opponents: Haiti, Jamaica, and the hosts, securing direct qualification to the World Cup.
-They then went on to defeat Costa Rica in the semifinals, and a 1-0 defeat of reigning Olympic gold medalists Canada in the final clinched them direct qualification to the Paris 2024 Olympic Games.
+They then went on to defeat Costa Rica in the semifinals, and a 1–0 defeat of reigning Olympic gold medalists Canada in the final clinched them direct qualification to the Paris 2024 Olympic Games.

 At the World Cup, the U.S. was drawn into Group E, meaning all of their group stage matches would be played in New Zealand.
-In their first match against debutants Vietnam, a first half brace by Sophia Smith along with a second half goal by Lindsey Horan ensured a comprehensive 3-0 victory, with Vietnam failing to record a single shot against a stout U.S. defense.
+In their first match against debutants Vietnam, a first half brace by Sophia Smith along with a second half goal by Lindsey Horan ensured a comprehensive 3–0 victory, with Vietnam failing to record a single shot against a stout U.S. defense.
 Game 2 was a rematch of the previous World Cup final as the U.S. faced the Netherlands.
 The Americans fell behind early after Jill Roord opened the scoring for the Dutch in the 17th minute, but the U.S. equalized in the second half after Horan scored from a header off a corner kick.
-The game would finish in a 1-1 draw.
+The game would finish in a 1–1 draw.
 The third and final group stage game came against Portugal, who were also making their Women's World Cup debut.
 Despite being heavy underdogs, Portugal had the better of the possession for much of the game, limiting the amount of chances created by the U.S. attack.
 The Americans came within inches of being eliminated in the group stage for the first time in their history when, in the second minute of second half added time, a shot from Portugal's Ana Capeta struck the post but did not go in.
-A 0-0 draw meant that the U.S. would qualify for the round of 16 as Group E runners-up behind the Netherlands.
-Their 5 point total was the lowest ever achieved by the U.S. at a Women's World Cup, despite the inaugural 1991 edition only awarding 2 points for a win instead of 3.
-They lost to Sweden on penalties in the round of 16, achieving their worst-ever World Cup result and leaving without a medal for the first time.
+A 0–0 draw meant that the U.S. would qualify for the round of 16 as Group E runners-up behind the Netherlands.
+Their 5-point total was the lowest ever achieved by the U.S. at a Women's World Cup, despite the inaugural 1991 edition only awarding 2 points for a win instead of 3.